Thanks for stopping by my blog! Here are some F.A.Q.s to help you get to know me a little better!

 I have inherited a desire to cook, bake and share, which I have combined with my love for travel and creating dishes inspired by places I have lived and visited.
 In addition to working, I spend my evenings and weekends testing and developing recipes.
 Paris, New York City, Los Angeles and New Orleans are all food capitals that I have lived in and are very close to my heart.
 So, you’ll find plenty of great recipes for French pastries and classic American desserts, and you’ll also find stories about my travel adventures.
-I love to bake, but I also like healthy meals–life is about balance, right?
+I love to bake, but I also like to cook.

 How can I get in touch with you?